Autumn

 Flowers are planted in parks to give them colour.
 Some park flowers bloom in the autumn.

-Park flowers also provide food for many interesting species of butterflies.
+Park flowers also give food to many interesting species of butterflies.
 These include the red admiral (pictured), the peacock butterfly, and the painted lady butterfly.

 Park flowers often come from all around the world.
 Many of these species have to be planted again every year, because they cannot survive the cold Finnish winter.